abbiecoghlan/most-wanted/FBI_README.md

 ## Instructions

-1. This app is working with Ruby version 2.6.1
+1. This app is working with Ruby v 2.6.1
 2. Fork and clone this repository into your terminal
-3. R'bundle install' in your terminal
+3. Run ```bundle install``` in your terminal
-4. Run the following command to create, migrate and seed your database with dats from the FBI database
+4. Run the following command to create, migrate and seed your database with data from the FBI database, this will also open
     ```
     rake prepare_database
     ```
-5. When you are ready enter the app run 'ruby bin/run.rb' in your terminal
 6. Follow the prompts with your arrow key to get started

 ## Main Menu Prompts